 Stroke is an important cause of death, and an acute thromboembolic event on the atherosclerotic background is the most common cause.
-Male gender, aging, smoking, alcohol, and excess weight and its consequences may be the major triggering causes.
-Stroke is also a common complication of the SCD (68, 69).
-Similar to the leg ulcers, stroke is particularly higher in the SCA and cases with higher WBC counts (50, 70).
-Sickling induced endothelial damage, activations of WBC, PLT, and coagulation system, and hemolysis may terminate with chronic endothelial inflammation, edema, and fibrosis (71).
-Probably, stroke is a terminal event in the SCD, and it may not have a macrovascular origin, instead disseminated capillary inflammation, edema, and fibrosis may be much more important.
-Infections and other stresses may precipitate the stroke, since increased metabolic rate during such events may accelerate sickling.
-A significant reduction of stroke with hydroxyurea may also suggest that a significant proportion of cases develop secondary to the increased WBC and PLT induced exaggerated capillary inflammation, edema, and fibrosis (21).
+Male gender, aging, smoking, alcohol, and excess weight and its terminal consequences may be the major triggering causes.
+Stroke is also a common complication of the SCD (69, 70).
+Similar to the leg ulcers, stroke is particularly higher in cases with the SCA and higher WBC counts (71).
+Sickling induced endothelial damage, activations of WBC, PLT, and coagulation system, and hemolysis may terminate with chronic endothelial inflammation, edema, and fibrosis (72).
+Probably, stroke is the terminal event in the SCD, and it may not have a macrovascular origin, instead disseminated capillary inflammation, edema, and fibrosis may be much more important.
+Infections and other stresses may precipitate, since increased metabolic rate during such events may accelerate sickling.
+A significant reduction of stroke with hydroxyurea may also suggest that a significant proportion of stroke cases develops secondary to the increased WBC and PLT induced exaggerated inflammation, edema, and fibrosis at the capillary level (21).

-The venous endothelium is also involved in the SCD (72).
-For example, varices are abnormally dilated veins with tortuous courses, and they usually occur in the lower extremities.
-Normally, leg muscles pump veins against gravity, and the veins have pairs of leaflets of valves to prevent blood from flowing backwards.
+The venous endothelium is also involved in the SCD (73).
+For instance, varices usually occur in the lower extremities as the abnormally dilated veins with tortuous courses.
+Normally, leg muscles pump veins against the gravity, and the veins have pairs of leaflets of valves to prevent backward flow of blood.
 When the leaflets are damaged, varices and/or telangiectasias develop.
 DVT may also cause varicose veins.
 Varicose veins are the most common in superficial veins of the legs, which are subject to higher pressure when standing up, thus physical examination must be performed in upright position.
-Although the younger mean ages of the patients of the present study (30.8 and 30.3 years in males and females, respectively), and significantly lower body mass index of the SCD patients in the literature (10), DVT and/ or varices and/or telangiectasias of the lower limbs were higher in the study cases (9.0% versus 6.6% in males and females, p>0.05, respectively), indicating an additional venous involvement in the SCD.
-Similarly, priapism is the painful erection of penis that cannot return to its flaccid state within four hours in the absence of any stimulation (73).
-It is an emergency since damage to the blood vessels may terminate with a long-lasting fibrosis of the corpus cavernosa, a consecutive erectile dysfunction, and eventually a shortened, indurated, and non-erectile penis (73).
-It is seen with hematological and neurological disorders including SCD, spinal cord lesions (hanging victims), and glucose-6-phosphate dehydrogenase deficiency (74, 75).
-Ischemic (veno-occlusive), stuttering (recurrent ischemic), and nonischemic priapisms (arterial) are the three types of priapism (76).
-Ninety-five percent of clinically presented priapisms are the ischemic (veno-occlusive) disorders in which blood cannot return adequately from the penis as in the SCD, and they are very painful (73, 76).
-The other 5% are nonischemic (arterial) type usually caused by a blunt perineal trauma in which there is a short circuit of the vascular system (73).
-Treatment of arterial type is not as urgent as the veno-occlusive type due to the absence of risk of ischemia (73).
-RBC support is the treatment of choice in acute phase in the SCD (77).
+Although the younger mean ages of the patients (30.8 and 30.3 years in males and females, respectively), and significantly lower body mass index of the SCD patients in the literature (10).
+DVT and/or varices and/or telangiectasias of the lower limbs were higher in the present study (9.0% versus 6.6% in males and females, p>0.05, respectively), indicating an additional venous involvement of the SCD.
+Similarly, priapism is the painful erection of penis that can not return to its flaccid state within four hours in the absence of any stimulation (74).
+It is an emergency since damage to the blood vessels may terminate with a long-lasting fibrosis of the corpus cavernosa, a consecutive erectile dysfunction. and eventually a shortened, indurated, and non-erectile penis (74).
+It is seen with hematological and neurological disorders including SCD, spinal cord lesions (hanging and glucose-6-phosphate dehydrogenase deficiency (75, 76).
+Ischemic (veno-occlusive), stuttering (recurrent ischemic), and nonischemic priapisms (arterial) are the three types of priapism (77).
+Ninety-five percent of clinically presented priapisms are the ischemic (venoocclusive) disorders in which blood can not return adequately from the penis as in the SCD, and they are very painful (74, 77).
+The other 5% are nonischemic (arterial) type usually caused by a blunt perineal trauma in which there is a short circuit of the vascular system (74).
+Treatment of arterial type is not as urgent as the venoocclusive type due to the absence of risk of ischemia (74).
+RBC support is the treatment of choice in acute phase (78, 79).
 Whereas in chronic phase, hydroxyurea should be the treatment of choice.
-According to experiences, hydroxyurea is an effective drug for prevention of attacks and consequences of priapism if iniatiated in early years of life, but it may be difficult due to the excessive fibrosis around the capillary walls if initiated later in life.
+According to our experiences, hydroxyurea is an effective drug for prevention of attacks and consequences of priapism if iniatiated in early years of life, but it may be difficult due to the excessive fibrosis around the capillary walls if initiated later in life.